LucaDeSiena/MuRAT/README.md

 D. **Understand the output figure files**

 Beware, *.fig* figures are created with the invisible option in Matlab.
+There are two ways opening them:

-Use the function *openfig(..,'visible')* to open them from the command window.
+(1) Use the function *openfig(..,'visible')* to open them from the command window.

+(2) Click twice on the figure file and wite *shg* in the command window.

 All the figures are stored in subdirectories in the **Label** folder, created in the working directory:

 *Structure of the Label Folder*
 --------